anonc0v/filinotes/content/1. PROJECTS/Spanish/Vocabulario.md

 el crepúsculo = dusk
 ladrillo = bricks
-specifically = espicificamente, concretamente
+specifically = espicificamente, concretamente darse cuenta de - to realize gimiendo = moaning por lo que yo se = as for as i know/ to my knowledge sea por lo que sea = for whatever reason si o si = whether they like it or not / one way or another si mismo = oneself / himself/herself ? aunque = although pese a que = even though pese a = despite

 si hubiera sabido de este programa habría venido aquí